 29-32 credit hours of core requirements not included in the major.
 Engineering students take EGR 100 (see above) instead of SSC 101.
 Engineering students need only take nine credit hours of humanities (HUM) and need not take HUM 304.
 Engineering students take ECO 270 as one of the two social science electives.
 Students in the chemical engineering concentration need not take a second social science elective in addition to ECO 270.

-Two to four additional credit hours of free electives.

-Zero to nine credit hours of computer programming

-99-104 in major requirements, 29-32 in core requirements
+29-32 Two to four additional credit hours of free electives.
+2-4 Zero to nine credit hours of computer programming 0-9 Summary of required credit hours 99-104 in major requirements, 29-32 in core requirements 135